rubyists/rubyists.github.com/_posts/2011-05-02-runit-for-ruby-and-everything-else.markdown

  * Standalone environments, [chpst](http://smarden.org/runit/chpst.8.html) allows multiple controls around processes we run, including memory capping, user privileges, nice levels, lock files, open files, data segments, cores, stdin/out, and all environment variables.
  * A superb lightweight logging system in [svlogd](http://smarden.org/runit/svlogd.8.html), which accepts stdin and offers granular control of how to log that output, including rotation on many metrics (without stopping the process it's logging), post-processing, and notifications.
  * Process respawning, if a process stops, it will be started again immediately without intervention or outside process monitoring.
+ * Flexible dependency system, the [sv](http://smarden.org/runit/sv.8.html) program (with the check subcommand) allows any dependency tree you can dream of (and script).
+ * Parallel startup, for services which have no dependencies, they all start concurrently, drasticly reducing time spent changing runlevels (including the initial boot).
+ * Infinite runlevels, you are not limited to 0-7, and nothing is reserved.
+Runlevels become (unlimited amount of) directories of services (in /etc/runit/runsvdir) which can be switched to quickly and simply.
+ * No mysterious backgrounding, processes run in the foreground logging to stdout/stderr.
+This requirement for well-behaved processes can be a blessing but some may see it as a curse; however, processes that are not well behaved can be supported through a 'once' service, if you absolutely cannot do without them.
  * Concise output of process status, when using runit as an init replacement, the ideal service view is available with

     bougyman@jimmy:~$ sudo sv s /service/*
     run: /service/callcenter: (pid 2870) 5266009s